$47.62-$59.00 hourly / $8,254.74-$10,226.18 monthly / $99,056.88-$122,714.16 annual

 Utilize sufficient sign vocabulary to ensure proper interpretation for various academic or vocational subject matter

-Establish and maintain effective relationships with deaf and hard of hearing students, as well as with faculty and staff
+Establish and maintain effective relationships with a diverse pool of Deaf or hard of hearing students, as well as with faculty and staff

-Observe the progress of a student and adapt or modify methods of communication and/or discuss concerns with the instructional and program staff as needed
+Observe the progress of a student and adapt or modify methods of communication and/or report observations to the instructional and program staff as needed

 Communicate effectively by signing, orally, and in writing